ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

 ## Configuring your assistant to use Elasticsearch
 {: #search-assistant-configure}

-After you configure the Elasticsearch integration, you must configure your assistant to use Elasticsearch when the customer response matches no action.
+After you configure the Elasticsearch search integration, you must configure your assistant to use Elasticsearch when the customer response matches no action.
 For more information about updating **No matches** to use search, see [Use search when no action matches](/docs/watson-assistant?topic=watson-assistant-search-integration-enhancement#search-no-action-matches).